obvonage/deved-platform/content/blog/en/getting-started-with-the-bulk-api.md

 ---
 ## Introduction

-Today, we are pleased to announce a new tool called Campaign Manager API & UI that makes it easy to create outreach campaigns at a large scale using any Vonage Communication API, such as Messages, Voice, and AI Studio.
-This API allows you to schedule and send personalized messages to different large-scale contact groups and offers the ability to receive and act on customer responses in a friendly GUI (Graphical User Interface).
-Campaign Manager API & UI enters Beta today, and you can try it now from your [Vonage Developer Portal](https://developer.vonage.com/).
+Today, we are pleased to announce a new tool, Campaign Manager*,  that makes it easy to create outreach campaigns at a large scale using multiple Vonage Communications APIs, including SMS, Messages, Voice, and with AI Studio.
+This new API allows you to schedule and send personalized messages, across multiple channels, to different large-scale contact groups and offers the ability to receive and act on customer responses in a friendly Vonage Dashboard user interface.
+Campaign Manager enters Beta today, and you can try it now from your [Vonage Developer Portal](https://developer.vonage.com/).
+This blog explains how to set up campaigns through the user interface, where all the operations shown are also available programmatically through the API.

+\* Note: The final product name for general availability is subject to change.

 ## Terminology

-Once you log into your [Vonage Developer Portal](https://developer.vonage.com/), look under **Build & Manage**, and you will see **Campaign Manager API & UI**.
+Once you log into your [Vonage Developer Portal](https://developer.vonage.com/), look under **Build & Manage**, and you will see **Campaign Manager**.
 Under **Configurations**, you'll see the following entries: Lists, Actions, Jobs, and Runs.
 Let's discuss what each of these means before moving forward.

 * **List**: A List contains all the targets to run the Job.
 They can be directly uploaded at the creation time or imported from an external resource, like a file or CRM.
 * **Action**: An Action is typically used to send an SMS, WhatsApp Message, or make a phone call.
 Actions can also be used as reactions to trigger an API call upon receiving a response from the target user.